rtib/tib-debnet/README.markdown

 ###Raw interface configuration
 Using the specialised resources is convenient but not feasable in some circumstances.
-Therefore it might be necessera, however, to create configurations using the ```debnet::iface``` generic resource type.
+Therefore it might be necessery, however, to create configurations using the ```debnet::iface``` generic resource type.

-The above examples can be alternatively configured by using ```debnet::iface``` typo as follows:
+The above examples can be alternatively configured by using ```debnet::iface``` type as follows:

 Loopback interface:
 ```puppet